View FREE Lessons!

 The profit motive is the incentive for businesses to strive to maximize profits.

 The profit motive pushes people to accomplish extraordinary things.
 Virtually every large company was started by an entrepreneur seeking to earn a profit.
 Walk down the aisles of a supermarket.
 Every item in the store was likely provided because a farmer or company wanted to earn a profit.
-Furthermore, these suppliers strive to provide their good or service in the most efficient manner.
+Furthermore, these suppliers strive to provide their goods or services in the most efficient manner.
 Society benefits because there is less waste and a lower production cost.
-When a company’s cost is lower than the competition it can either match the competitor’s price, or reduce its price and increase sales.
+When a company’s cost is lower than the competition it can either match the competitor’s price or reduce its price and increase sales.
 In either case – profits increase.

 Innovation and entrepreneurship are encouraged by the profit motive.
 Developing a new product or innovation can be very risky.
 What if the entrepreneur misreads the demand for the good or service, and few are willing to purchase it at the price it is offered?
 What if production costs are underestimated?
 What if a competitor produces a similar and better product before the entrepreneur?
 These are just a few of the many risks an entrepreneur or company accepts when choosing to invest time and money in a project.
 What is their motive?
 Profits of course.
 Would these ventures be made without the possibility of earning a profit (assuming no coercion)?
 Probably not.